 In the implementation of applied entrepreneurship education in Manado State University needs the support of many parties.
-Internally ranging from lecturers who teach courses, faculty leaders who allow entrepreneurship curriculum changes, and university leaders who provide business center facilities to support applied entrepreneurship, and funding for start-up student entrepreneurs become an important pillar in implementing applied entrepreneurship education program in Unima.
+Internally ranging from lecturers who teach courses, faculty leaders who allow entrepreneurship curriculum changes, and university leaders who provide business center facilities to support applied entrepreneurship, and funding for start-up student entrepreneurship education program in Unima.
 In addition, the presence of faculty and university leaders in entrepreneurial events becomes morale support for entrepreneurial lecturers and students.
 Undeniably, without the support of Unima lecturers and leaders, applied entrepreneurship education program will not run as expected.